Mezekr/mezimeet/README.md

         Given the events data for the cities has loaded;
         When the user opens the app;
         Then a chart should be displayed with the number of upcoming events in each city.

+## Serverless functions implementation

+The App uses Google Calendar API which isprotected APIs.
+To access it, you’ll need a valid OAuth2 token.

+-   Requires users to sign up for Open Authorisation (OAuth) from Google
+-   An AWS Lambda serverless function authorization service will authenticate users and provide OAuth2 tokens.
+-   Users with a valid token are authorised to access the app.
+    The Google Calendar API you will use in your Meet app is also one of these protected APIs.
+To access it, you’ll need a valid OAuth2 token.
+    In order for users to be authorized to have access the Google Calendar API, user is given the option to sign up the open authorization(OAuth).